 Full-time students will undertake the modules in the order they appear in the relevant programme schema.
 UWS encourages reassessment at the earliest opportunity, so flexibility will be utilised around reassessment to optimise student progression.
 Part-time students will agree their learning journey with the programme team, particularly through guidance from their Personal Tutor and, as required, the School's Education Guidance Adviser.
 Care will be taken to limit the student workload to 60 credits per academic year, so all other things being equal, the normal part-time journey will be as follows:

-Students will undertake long 40-credit Performance Production modules at levels 7 and 8, through which they will develop and showcase their practice.
+Students will undertake long 40-credit practice-based modules at levels 7 and 8, through which they will develop and showcase their practice.
 These modules are spread over both trimesters so that students' practice will be informed by the full range of learning they participate in across the year.
-At levels 9 and 10 their performance production becomes specialised and allows the student to focus on areas of speciality through the Creative Festival, a series of options and finally a large scale performance project incestigating new performance realisation.
+At levels 9 and 10 their performance production becomes specialised and allows the student to focus on areas of speciality through the Creative Festival, a series of options and finally a large-scale performance woth 60 credits.
 They also undertake 20-credit Performance Contexts modules at Levels 7, 8 and 9, through which they will expand their preparedness for success in the creative and cultural industries.
-And they undertake theoretically-based modules at these levels, via the Performance Theory 1 and 2, and Contemporary Debates in Art & Performance.

-The historical theme is addressed directly via Performance History , Culture & Society, and the research strand begins at Level 9 through Art & Performance Research Methods.
+Students undertake theoretically based modules at these levels, including Reading Performance (L7) and Culture & Society (L8).
+The historical theme is addressed directly via Performance Histories, Culture & Society, and the research strand begins at Level 9 through Approaching Performance Research.
 These modules therefore develop student adeptness across the five academic themes of the programme, which students integrate through their maturing practice.
-The students then bring these skills, experiences and attributes together at Level 10 through the long 60-credit Creative Research Project module, the 40-credit New Performance Realisationt module focused on the contemporary creative landscape, and the Performance: Networks andPromotion module focused on work-readiness.
+The students then bring these skills, experiences and attributes together at Level 10 through the long 60-credit Creative Research Project module, the 40-credit Dissertation module focused on individual research interests, and the Performance: Networks and Promotion module focused on work-readiness.
 Students who enrol at level 9 will be given the opportunity to join additional level 8 modules in Culture and Society and Performance Theory where a gap in their knowledge is identified.